DataDog/integrations-core/traefik_mesh/README.md

 Traefik Mesh is a lightweight and easy-to-deploy service mesh that offers advanced traffic management, security, and observability features for microservices applications, leveraging the capabilities of Traefik Proxy.
 With Datadog's Traefik integration, you can:
 - Obtain insights into the traffic entering your service mesh.
-- Gain critical insights into the performance, reliability, and security of individual services within your mesh which ensure your services are operating efficiently while also helping to identify and resolve issues quickly.
+- Gain critical insights into the performance, reliability, and security of individual services within your mesh which ensures your services are operating efficiently while also helping to identify and resolve issues quickly.
-- Gain detailed insights into the internal traffic flows within your service mesh which help monitor performance, ensure reliability.
+- Gain detailed insights into the internal traffic flows within your service mesh which helps monitor performance and ensure reliability.

 This check monitors [Traefik Mesh][1] through the Datadog Agent.